 Two of the gang were arrested but most of the crew evaded capture.
 They melted the gold down and mixed it with copper to hide its true source, before selling it back to the market.
 The vast majority of the gold has never been recovered, and it’s been said that if you bought gold jewellery made in the UK after 1983 that you are probably wearing gold from the Brinks Mat heist.

-The Hatton Gardens Heist is the most recent on our list and although it did not elicit the most money, it did however attract a huge amount of media attention.
-This was due in part to the age of the thieves as well as it taking place so recently.
+The Hatton Gardens Heist is the most recent on our list and although it did not elicit the most money, it did attract a huge amount of media attention.
+The publicity came with the surprising age of the robbers.
 The eldest member of the gang, Brian Reader, was 76 when he was arrested for his role in the robbery and the average age of the suspects was 64.

-Most of the crew were arrested and sentenced to a total of over 43 years for the robbery.
-They were also ordered to pay £27.5 million or face extra terms in jail, so far only £732 000 has been repaid.
+Most of the crew were arrested and they were sentenced to a combined total of over 43 years for the robbery.
+They were also ordered to pay £27.5 million or face extra terms in jail.
+So far only £732 000 has been repaid.
 Thankfully no one was harmed during this heist, but sadly the Hatton Garden Safety Deposit Company went into liquidation a few months after the robbery.

 The Securitas Depot robbery is the largest cash-only robbery in British history.
 It’s also the most shocking on our list due to the lengths that the gang went to in order to gain access to the money.